There are times when all our Father requires of us, is to hold fast—to stand firmly on His prophetic promise and wait.

 You begin, by asking—and yet, the prayer remains unanswered.
 You are hungry, and so you seek.
 To seek is to be active, moving towards and looking for the answer.

 - Finally, you begin to knock.
 To knock means ‘to rap’.
 You are now making a noise to gain attention.

 Your desire has reached its fullness—and that need, expressed in fervent, wrestling prayer, will ultimately give birth to the promise of God.

 This prophecy contains a reference to Psalm 2:8, which reads, ‘Ask of Me, and I will give You the nations for Your inheritance, and the ends of the earth for Your possession.’

 How has this message on how to birth God’s prophetic promise inspired you, or do you have a testimony to share?
-I would love to hear about it in the blog comments section, or on Facebook or Instagram.
-If the blog comments box is not visible, click on this link and scroll down.
+I would love to hear about it in the blog comments section below.

 © 2016 Helen Calder Enliven Blog – Prophetic Teaching

 Enliven Ministries: in the David McCracken Ministries family